 According to the World Health Organization (WHO,) there are at least 777,000 girls under the age of 15 who give birth every year.
 Most of these girls belong to low- and middle-income countries, including the Philippines.
 These numbers reflect the importance of teaching adolescent reproductive health in order to reduce the number of unplanned births to underage parents.

 Each year, around 21 million girls worldwide aged 15-19 years in developing countries become pregnant.
 Of these, 12 million of them will give birth.
 In the Philippines, early pregnancy affects 5.99% of Filipina girls.
 According to the Save the Children’ Global Childhood Report of 2019, the Philippines has the second highest rate in Southeast Asia when it comes to teenage pregnancies.

 538 babies on average are born every day to Filipina teenage mothers, according to the Philippine Statistical Authority of 2017.
 Babies born to adolescent mothers totaled 196,478, while babies sired by adolescent fathers were at 52,342.

-Every year, there are also 3.9 million girls, ages 15 to 19 years worldwide, who undergo unsafe abortions.
-Unsafe abortions can lead to death of the mother, especially without proper medical intervention.
+Every year, there are also 3.9 million girls, ages 15 to 19 years worldwide who undergo unsafe abortions.
+These can lead to the death of the mother, especially without proper medical intervention.